Updated: Sep 13

 It’s not the Fault of the Physician.

 The issue makes it look like the physicians are to be blamed, but it is not the case.
 This seems to be a multidimensional system failure, with efforts to separate the physician and the patient.
 The signs point to corporate greed and bureaucracy made worse by physician passivity and our inability to address the root causes.

 Any clinic visit is a personal matter between the doctor and the patient but is interrupted by external factors such as government mandates, lobbying of pharmaceutical companies, and the insurance industry.
-The equilateral triangle of quality, cost, and time will not stay equilateral for a long time.
+The equilateral triangle of quality, cost, and time will not stay equilateral for long.
 Managed care (HMO) has failed, we haven’t utilized technology, and even accountable care organizations have been unable.

-We have to put healthcare back in the hands of people where it belongs- individuals, patients, and doctors.
-Technology has to be matched with the right strategy, and we need to educate ourselves so that we can ask more questions.
-Time has come to include knowledge of healthcare technology in the medical school curriculum and make health information interoperable by decentralizing it.
+We must put healthcare back in the hands of people where it belongs- individuals, patients, and doctors.
+One must match technology with the right strategy, and we must educate ourselves to ask more questions.
+The time has come to include knowledge of healthcare technology in the medical school curriculum and make health information interoperable by decentralizing it.